telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 ## Configure Arduino IDE

-Arduino platform provides a Integrated Development Environment (IDE).
+Arduino platform provides an Integrated Development Environment (IDE).
 The first step to get started with the kit is to download the Arduino IDE from their web https://www.arduino.cc/en/Main/Software

 ![pic](pictures/Arduino/Arduino_IDE.png)